 Check with your doctor or travel clinic if any vaccinations are recommended for your trip.
 There are no specific vaccinations required for Sicily.
 Still, better safe than sorry.

 Sicily is as safe as any Western country.
 Many times, it's the opportunity that makes a thief.
-So, here are some tips for not to make yourself a prime target for robbers.
+Here's some tips for not to make yourself a prime target for robbers.

 Beware of pickpockets and scammers, especially in areas with plenty of tourists, like train stations.

 Don't carry unnecessary cash or valuables with you.
 Leave your passport in your room.
 You can take a copy of it with you.
-Chances are you don't need that either.
+Probably you don't need that either.

 Strap your handbag or camera around your neck.
 In Sicily - as elsewhere in Italy - a popular way to rob handbags is to snatch them from a passing scooter.